devopsguytm/image-promotion/README.md

 ## Build and promote the image on OpenShift TEST cluster

-1. Start the CI/CD Pipeline  from OpenShift Pipelines UI under `ci-env` project and wait until PipelinRun is complete :
+1. Start the CI/CD Pipeline  from OpenShift Pipelines UI under `ci-env` project and wait until pipelinRun is complete :

 ![IBM](images/strapi-pipeline.png?raw=true "IBM")